RULES ARE FOR ALL DIVISIONS AND WILL BE STRICTLY ENFORCED

 3. A car that intentionally hits or rams another car while under

-the night will be forfeited and the car and driver will be immediately
+for the night will be forfeited and the car and driver will be

-the pits, will result in the aggressor being escorted from the Speedway,
+in the pits, will result in the aggressor being escorted from

-suspended from the next two racing events and a possible fine may
+the Speedway, suspended from the next two racing events and a

-be implemented before they are allowed to return.
-A second offense
+possible fine may be implemented before they are allowed to return.

-will result in suspension for the remainder of the racing season.
+A second offense will result in suspension for the remainder of

 5. Any driver who enters another driver's pit area will be considered